 Homelessness Prevention (HP): HP providers are continuing to target their investments to those who would most likely become homeless if not for the assistance.
 In 2018, HP providers fully implemented use of the Seattle/King County Vulnerability Assessment Tool, a tool to determine who is at the highest risk to experience homelessness, thus HP programs are consistently serving those who are closest to experiencing homelessness.

-Villages: City-permitted villages demonstrated an increase in both the rate at which households exit the program to housing (33% in 2018, over 23% in 2017) and the number of household exits (135 in 2018 over 102 in 2017).
+Villages: City-permitted villages demonstrated an increase in both the rate a exits from the program to housing (33% in 2018, over 23% in 2017) and the number of exits (135 in 2018 over 102 in 2017).
 HSD increased investment in villages in 2018 by $2.5M, which both brought on new village locations and increased supportive services and case management at existing villages.
 This investment was made possible by Mayor Durkan’s Path to 500.
 HSD hopes to see continued improvement in 2019, as the three new village sites will have a full year of operation, and we continue to see the impacts of the additional supportive services.

 Transitional Housing: Consistent with what has been reported previously, HSD decreased the total number of TH units funded and increased the number of units that were serving youth & young adults (YYA), as a more appropriate intervention for this population.